 Running injuries are far more prevalent than you may think.
 Half of all runners become injured at some point, with 80% of injuries occurring due to overuse of their joints.
-With this type of injury become so common, it is a good idea to take preventative measures to avoid common running injuries.
+With this type of injury becoming so common, it is a good idea to take preventative measures to avoid common running injuries.

 While popping a painkiller may provide temporary relief, it is only masking a bigger issue that is best prevented.
 Down the road, that will definitely not be enough, and you will begin resorting to ice packs and be unable to run like you once did.